 Safety is always a top priority in my home.
 So, everyone knows to put the detergent and fabric conditioner back on the shelf as soon as they are done with it.
 No one is allowed to leave anything on the floor or on top of any machines.
 This has been instilled in our children from a very young age – especially since I have a four-year-old at home.

-Children ALways Help With Laundry
+Children ALways Help With the Laundry routine

 In fact, when you decide to allow your children to start helping with the laundry, be sure to have a chat with them about laundry safety.
 I wrote a whole post about what you should do during this conversation.
 Be sure to click here for some bullets to help get you started.